liferay/liferay-docs/discover/portal/articles/04-business-productivity/01-forms/03-forms-and-workflow.markdown

 submitted content through a workflow process before it's published.
 Most content is configured to use workflow at the instance scope or at the site scope.

-Figure of Workflow Configuration in Instance settings
+![Figure x: Workflow is enabled in the Control Panel or in Site Administration for most @product@ assets.](../../../images/workflow-configuration.png)

-The Forms application is different.
+The Forms application is different, and that's why it doesn't appear in the above image.
 There are so many use cases for forms, and there could be so many per site, that it's not likely a site- or instance-scoped workflow configuration will serve your needs well.
 Therefore, The Forms application lets you specify the workflow that's used for *each form*.
 What this means is that every entry that a form user submits will go through a workflow process before it's published.
 Configure workflow for a form in its Settings window.

 ## Enabling Workflow in a Form